fortify-presales/PowerShellForFOD/README.md

 Development is ongoing, with the goal to add broad support for the entire API set.

-Review example [usage](USAGE.md) to see how the module can be used to accomplish some example tasks.
+Please read [Usage](USAGE.md) to see how the module can be used to accomplish some example tasks.
+There are also a number of more detailed scripted [Examples](examples).

 ----------